rikulo/uxl/README.md

 ##Usage

+    dart bin/uc.dart your-uxl-file(s)

+then, a dart file is generated for each UXL file you gave.

 ##Pros and Cons

 ###Pros

-* The user interface can be defined easily in a similar manner to HTML pages.
+* The user interface can be defined easily in a similar manner to HTML and XML pages.
 * MVC/MVP and data-binding for improving the separation of view, model and controller.
-* The content can be indexed by search engines if you embed it as HTML fragment.
 * Performance is as good as expressing in Dart.
 * Easy to debug since the generated Dart code is easy to understand.